-In honor of father’s day this Sunday, we are revamping a few stories that celebrate the inspiring dads out there in the world, empower dads, or highlight the incredible experience of fatherhood.
+In honor of father’s day, we are revamping a few stories that celebrate the inspiring dads out there in the world, empower dads, or highlight the incredible experience of fatherhood.

 Good fathers, good community members

 As a black man, Sean Williams would regularly receive “good dad” compliments when he toted his baby daughter around while running errands in a predominantly white area of Long Island.
 When he realized they were fueled by the stereotype of black dads being absent from child-rearing, he decided to do something to change that perception.